 You need to communicate with your customers through a robust web presence.
 And you need a staff to support and feed your customers.

-Your branding should be present and consistent throughout your website, your social media presence and your staff.
+Your branding should be present and consistent throughout your website, social media presence, and staff.

 Your mobile food brand needs a home base where customers can always find you.